Ficool

 Ding.
 Ding.
 Ding.

 "What?"
-I whispered.
+Lucian whispered.

-He offered his hand.
+The kid offered his hand.
 "You still have a chance.
 I'm you.
 And the only way forward."

-But I slowly reached for his hand.
+But he slowly reached for his hand.

 Ding.

-Something surged inside me.
+Something surged inside him.

 For a heartbeat, nothing moved.
-Every eye in the pit was fixed on me.
-The knife was still clenched in my hand, blood soaking through my shirt.
-The silence pressed down on the arena until someone in the stands let out a wild, broken cheer.
+Every eye in the pit was fixed on him.
+The dagger was still clenched in his hand, blood soaking through his shirt.

 Above, the shirtless announcer's voice cracked with excitement.
 "Unbelievable!
 Number Nine has done the impossible!"